minio/docs/source/administration/object-management/object-lifecycle-management.rst

 ~~~~~~~~~~~~~~~~~

 MinIO adopts :s3-docs:`S3 behavior <intro-lifecycle-rules.html#intro-lifecycle-rules-actions>` for expiration rules on :ref:`versioned buckets <minio-bucket-versioning>`.
-MinIO has two specific default behaviors for versioned buckets:
+MinIO has several default behaviors for versioned buckets:

 - MinIO applies the expiration option to only the *current* object version by creating a ``DeleteMarker`` as is normal with versioned delete.